PizKey/epa141a/_sources/assignments/index.md

 This file is not provided — you must generate it yourself in A6.
 :::

-:::{dropdown} Assignment 8 first run takes 20–40 minutes A8 re-evaluates 28 Pareto policies across 50 FaIR climate ensemble members.
-This is slow on the first run (~20–40 min).
-Results are cached to `results/reeval_utilitarian_28p_50s.npy` — subsequent runs load the cache instantly.
+:::{dropdown} Assignment 8 first run can take a long time A8 re-evaluates policies across a large ensemble of uncertain futures.
+This is slow on the first run.
+Results are cached and loaded instantly on subsequent runs.

-If you want to run it faster while testing, reduce `n_scenarios` in the notebook, then set it back to 50 for your final submission.
+If you want to run it faster while testing, reduce `n_scenarios` in the notebook before running the full re-evaluation.
 :::

 :::{dropdown} `RecursionError` during `perform_experiments`